Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

 - Calico KDD (Kubernetes Datastore Driver), enabled:

-  1. Verify that the MKE 3.x instance is being upgraded to MKE 4 is 3.7.12 or later.
+  1. Verify that the MKE 3.x instance being upgraded to MKE 4 is running version 3.7.12 or later.

   2. Obtain the MKE 3 configuration file: